BenJerke/gfb2/README.md

 - Database: Postgres

 ## OK, but why?
 Most people I know can recall at least one instance of getting up and walking into a different room, only to immediately forget what they came for.
 I identify with this experience.
 I get distracted pretty easily, and I forget things all the time.
-When it would happen, I'd often wish I had a personal heads-up display with my current objectives; like in a video game.
-This is essentially what I'm trying to make, with a few extra bells and whistles.
-I like the idea of being able to see trends in the way I spend my time, and in how much time I think it will take to accomplish things.
+When it happens, I often catch myself wishing I had a personal heads-up display with my current objectives; like in a video game.
+This is essentially what I'm trying to make.
+There are a few extra bells and whistles, though - I like the idea of being able to see trends in the way I spend my time, and in how much time I think it will take to accomplish things.
 I especially like the idea of tracking estimate accuracy over time.
+Like, are you getting better or worse at predicting how long stuff takes?
+That seems like an important question.
+My hope is that habitual use of this application will improve my time management and organization skills.
+Maybe it'll help yours too.

 ## Just use a spreadsheet, you dork.
 But where's the fun in that?!